-Figure 1: Phylogenetic tree of Gossypium speciesa.

-The phylogenetic tree at the bottom represents the eight diploid groups and contains information about the size of the genome in million bases and number of species in each group.
+Figure 1.
+Phylogenetic tree of Gossypium species (modified from Wendel and Grover, 2015).
+The phylogenetic tree at the bottom represents the 8 diploid groups and contains information about the size of the genome in million bases and number of species in each group.
 The tree at the top represents the polyploid species and their phylogenetic relationships.
+Note this phylogenetic tree was representative when produced in 2015 and there have been additions and restructuring since, these are identified in Section 1.